LEISURE AND FITNESS FACILITIES NATIONWIDE RECOGNISED AT THIS YEAR’S IRELAND ACTIVE NATIONAL QUALITY STANDARD AWARDS

 The awards are the most sought-after and respected accolades in the leisure and fitness industry

-A host of leisure and fitness facilities across the country received nationwide recognition at the annual Ireland Active National Quality Standard Awards that were held virtually on March 03, 2021.
+A host of leisure and fitness facilities across the country received nationwide recognition at the annual Ireland Active National Quality Standard Awards held at the Castleknock Hotel on 19th November 2021.

-Speaking about the awards, newly-appointed CEO of Ireland Active Karl Dunne stated: “We are delighted to be able to recognise so many fantastic facilities throughout Ireland today at our annual Ireland Active National Quality Standard Awards.
-Our members have faced a tough and difficult year over the past 12 months, and yet have continued to strive for excellence despite all the obstacles they have faced.
-We are delighted to see the fantastic work and dedication that has gone in behind the scenes, and we look forward to seeing this work showcased for all to see once facilities reopen once more.”
+Speaking about the awards, CEO of Ireland Active Karl Dunne stated: “We are delighted to be able to recognise so many fantastic facilities throughout Ireland today at our annual Ireland Active National Quality Standard Awards.
+Our members have faced a tough and difficult year, and yet have continued to strive for the highest of standards despite all the obstacles they have faced.
+We are delighted to see the excellent work and dedication that has gone in behind the scenes.”

-Also speaking about the awards, Chairperson of Ireland Active, Joe Cosgrove stated: “What these facilities have done during an extremely difficult and trying time is really exceptional.
-Their commitment and dedication to achieving and maintaining such high standards is truly remarkable, and we would like to congratulate all winners on their fantastic achievement.”
+Also speaking about the awards, Chairperson of Ireland Active, Joe Cosgrove stated: “What these facilities have done during an extremely difficult and trying time is really inspirational.
+Their commitment and dedication to achieving and maintaining such high standards is truly remarkable, and we would like to give a very big congratulations all winners on their fantastic achievement.”